blkbsstt/type0grammar/README.md

 A Thue Inspired Unrestricted Grammar Implementation
 ===================================================

-This program takes type-0 (unrestricted) grammars and produces a string generated from that grammar.
+This program takes a type-0 (unrestricted) grammar and produces a string or set of strings generated from that grammar.

 Expected Grammar Format
 -----------------------